WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-08-sf-symbols-uikit-practical-guide.md

 ---
-title: "SF Symbols in UIKit: a practical guide"
+title: "SFSymbols in UIKit: a practical guide"
-description: "Using SF Symbols across UIKit — buttons, bar items, image views, configurations — and why every one of those call sites is a hand-typed string you have to keep correct forever."
+description: "Using SFSymbols across UIKit — buttons, bar items, image views, configurations — and why every one of those call sites is a hand-typed string you have to keep correct forever."
 date: 2026-05-08
 tags: [uikit, sf-symbols, swift]
 ---

-UIKit has more surface area for SF Symbols than SwiftUI, and every entry point shares the same weakness: it's keyed by a string.
+UIKit has more surface area for SFSymbols than SwiftUI, and every entry point shares the same weakness: it's keyed by a string.

 <div class="code-card"><pre><span class="cm">// Image view</span>
 imageView.image = <span class="ty">UIImage</span>(systemName: <span class="st">"photo"</span>)